Zee Telugu

-Zee Telugu also known as Z Telugu is an Indian Telugu-language general entertainment pay television channel in India.
+Zee Telugu also known as Z Telugu is an Indian Telugu language general entertainment pay television channel in India.
 It was launched on 12 September 2004 as Alpha TV Telugu. and was rebranded as Zee Telugu on 18 May 2005.
 The channel is owned by Zee Entertainment Enterprises.
 Zee Entertainment Enterprises also launched a Telugu movie channel named Zee Cinemalu in September 2016.

 Establishment

 In 2004, Zee Network had channels in Bengali, Gujarati, Marathi, and Punjabi.
-Its proposed Telugu-language channel making its first entry in southern region was expected to launch by August 2004, but the launch did not take place until September.
+Its proposed Telugu channel making its first entry in southern region was expected to launch by August 2004, but the launch did not take place until September.
 The channel launched with the name Alpha TV Telugu, but was later renamed to Zee Telugu.
 It initially featured a large number of American films dubbed into Telugu.
 In August 2007, the network also dubbed Hindi film Sholay from Hindi into Telugu as an experiment.

 History

-In September 2005, the channel announced that Sanjay Reddy would be their new chief executive officer, succeeding Ajay Kumar, who had left several months previously.
+In September 2005, the channel announced Sanjay Reddy as its new chief executive officer, succeeding Ajay Kumar, who had left several months previously.
 Reddy had previously worked at The Walt Disney Company and Pearl Media.